johnabel/gillespy/README.md

 GillesPy requires numpy, scipy, and matplotlib for proper functionality.
 Installation details for these packages can be found at http://scipy.org.

 GillesPy does not install the StochKit or StochKitODE solvers, but requires them for stochastic simulation.
-Either StochKit  OR StochSS must be installed to provide these solvers.
+Either StochKit  **OR** StochSS must be installed to provide these solvers.

 Installation instructions for StochKit: http://sourceforge.net/projects/stochkit/

+**OR**

 Installation instructions for StochSS:  http://iguana.cs.ucsb.edu/wordpress/?page_id=224

-Once these dependencies are satisfied, GillesPy may be installed.

 ##Installation